mkdocs/mkdocs/docs/about/contributing.md

 To run the tests, it is recommended that you use [tox].

 Install Tox using [pip] by running the command `pip install tox`.
-Then the test suite can be run for MkDocs by running the command `tox` in the root of your MkDocs repository.
+Then the test suite can be run for elstir by running the command `tox` in the root of your elstir repository.

 It will attempt to run the tests against all of the Python versions we support.
 So don't be concerned if you are missing some and they fail.
 The rest